Tokyo in 3 Days

 Shinjuku Gyoen

 Shinjuku Gyoen is a park in a former Imperial Garden.
 We arrive just before the ticket booths close for the evening.
-January isn’t the best time to visit a Japanese garden, but it’s still a pleasant stroll through the gardens as the sun sets.
+January isn’t the best time to visit a Japanese garden, but it’s still a pleasant stroll through the gardens as the sun set over the city.

 Shinjuku Gyoen